KUSWSecurityTeam4/SuperAwesomeSecurity/README.md

 You can also the schema in resources/sql/table.sql files

 If you want to test codes,
-1. run .sh files in resources(build.sh -> run.sh)
-2. inject table in resources/sq/table.sql in mysql in docker
-3. After checking db is ready, run build.sh & run.sh
-4. When run.sh, you can specify network-interface and port like `./run.sh ens4 9000`
+- When run.sh, you can specify network-interface and port like `./run.sh ens4 9000`

 -- You can find the api in resources/api.json

 ## Test API Server open, `http://34.64.190.215:9000`
-  - Super user id & password is 'company', '1123'.
+  - Initial company name & password is 'company', '1123'.
   - You can login by the api
   ```
   POST /auth/login?type=company